-- B Intake blockage - An intake blockage up-stream of the carburetor will cause a rich fuel/air mixture and constrict the amount of air that the engine can draw in, limiting performance. - The intake valve not fully opening.
-A possible cause of this is loose valve lash. - C Makes unusual smoke when running - a.
-Black smoke, usually heavy, usually indicates a rich air fuel mixture - Not enough air: air flow blockage or a partially closed choke. - Too much fuel: carburetor float or float valve stuck or metering / emulsion issues with the carbure-tor. - b.
+- b.
+Intake blockage - An intake blockage up-stream of the carburetor will cause a rich fuel/air mixture and constrict the amount of air that the engine can draw in, limiting performance. - The intake valve not fully opening.
+A possible cause of this is loose valve lash. - V. Makes unusual smoke when running - a.
+Black smoke, usually heavy, usually indicates a rich air fuel mixture - Not enough air: air flow blockage or a partially closed choke. - Too much fuel: carburetor float or float valve stuck or metering / emulsion issues with the carburetor. - b.
 White smoke, usually heavy - Oil in muffler, usually the result of improper tipping.
 The engine will "fog" for a minute or so, then clear-up on its own. - Massive oil dilution with gasoline.
 It may be caused by improper tipping.
-It can also be caused by leaky carburetor float valve, if there is a down-hill path from the carb. to the intake port.
-Check oil for gasoline smell, repair carburetor.
+It can also be caused by leaky carburetor float valve, if there is a down-hill path from the carburetor to the intake port.
+Check oil for gasoline smell, repair carburetor. - c.
+Blue smoke, usually light.